Sylvain-Bugat/linux-commands-reference/line-selections/select-lines-N-to-M.md

 | Complexity::warning: | Efficiency::white_check_mark: |
 | ---------- | ---------- |

-Sed stop reading the input and exit when the 15th line is reached.
 ```bash
 head -n 15 <file> | tail -n +5
 ```